python-pillow/Sane/README.rst

 ========================

-Python SANE hs been split from Python-Pillow as of version 2.7.0.
+Python SANE has been split from Python-Pillow as of version 2.7.0.

 The SANE module provides an interface to the SANE scanner and frame